antiSocialNet/antisocial-friends/README.md

 });
 ```

+## activity events
+Used to notify friends about user activity.
+Eg. created a post, has a new friend, posted a photo.

-### open-activity-connection event: a friend activity feed has been connected.
+### open-activity-connection: a friend activity feed has been connected.
 Typically would hook up any process that would create activity messages to be transmitted to friends.
 Could also be used to send a 'highwater' event to the friend to request activity since last logged in.
 ```
 antisocialApp.on('open-activity-connection', function (user, friend, emitter, info) {